 - Requiring a college degree for a job that doesn’t need one narrows the top of your talent funnel.

 - And low-impact requirements like soft skills can muddy the waters enough to confuse candidates.
 (Soft skills include the unnecessary yet ever-present ‘problem-solving skills’ and ‘excellent communication skills’ and the like.
-Best to leave them out.)
+Best to remove soft skills.)

 Understanding how your job descriptions perform can help you improve the health of your entire hiring funnel.